openmrs/openmrs-module-dataimporttool/README.md

   $ mvn clean install
 ````

-These commands generates an **omod** file for the openmrs-module-data-importtool.
+The last command above generates an **omod** file for the openmrs-module-data-importtool.

 ### Step 2.
 Install OpenMRS 1.11.3